marshallepie/tag-my-thing/REFERRAL_SYSTEM_UPDATE.md

 ### For New Users
 - Get referral code on signup
+- Can choose landing page destination for their referral links
+- Access referrals through navigation or dashboard

+### For Referred Users
+- Land on the specific page chosen by the referrer
 - Can start referring immediately after account creation
-- All referral links encourage influencer signups

-### For Referred Users
-- Land on influencer signup page (better rewards)
-- Can choose standard signup if preferred
-- Referrer gets tokens regardless of signup type chosen
+- Referrer gets tokens regardless of which landing page was used

+### For Referrers
+- Can customize their referral strategy by choosing appropriate landing pages
+- Target specific audiences with relevant use case pages
+- Maintain full reward potential regardless of landing page choice

 ## Benefits

 1. **Increased Viral Growth**: All users become potential referrers
-2. **Simplified System**: No role-based restrictions to manage
+2. **Targeted Marketing**: Users can share links to specific use cases
-3. **Better Conversion**: All referrals point to higher-value influencer signup
+3. **Better Conversion**: Relevant landing pages improve signup rates
 4. **User Empowerment**: Everyone can earn tokens through referrals
-5. **Reduced Complexity**: Single referral system for all users
+5. **Flexible Strategy**: Referrers can adapt their approach to different audiences

 ## Technical Implementation

+### Frontend Changes
+- Added dropdown selection for landing page destinations in referral interface
+- Updated `useReferrals` hook to support multiple landing page URLs
+- Enhanced UI to show landing page descriptions and benefits

 ### Database Functions
 - `generate_referral_code()`: Works for all users